How to break up with no regrets

 ~ Before breaking up

 No doubt you have been thinking about breaking up for quite some time now.
-Whether you are aware of it or not, thinking about breaking up creates emotional distance between two people.
+Whether you are aware of it or not, thinking about breaking up creates emotional distance.
 People do not come to the realization of breaking up overnight, it is a slowly growing process that takes some time to happen.

 ~ Shortly after a breakup

-As one old saying goes: you do not know what you have until you do not have it anymore.
+As one old saying goes: we do not know what we have until we do not have it anymore.

 Remember me mentioning how breakups are sneaky creatures?
 This is when you are going to find out EVERYTHING.
 Brace yourself, because it is not going to be pretty.